-Water-bottling companies are buying up water rights from provincial governments and making secretive deals with under-funded communities across the country to buy control of Canadians’ tap water.
+Water-bottling companies are buying up water rights from provincial governments and Big Water has been making secretive deals with under-funded communities across the country to buy control of Canadians’ tap water.

 High-stakes lobbying is ramping up to ensure the new Canada Water Agency lacks the regulatory and enforcement powers that would protect water over industry profits.